 As explained on Edwards’s campaign web site, the proposal would achieve universal coverage by:

-• Creating regional “Health Markets” to let every American share the bargaining power to purchase an affordable, high-quality health plan, increase choices among insurance plans, and cut costs for businesses offering insurance.
+Requiring businesses and other employers to either cover their employees or help finance their health insurance.
+Making insurance affordable by creating new tax credits, expanding Medicaid and SCHIP, reforming insurance laws, and taking innovative steps to contain health care costs.
+Creating regional “Health Markets” to let every American share the bargaining power to purchase an affordable, high-quality health plan, increase choices among insurance plans, and cut costs for businesses offering insurance.
+Once these steps have been taken, requiring all American residents to get insurance.

-• You can read a PDF document explaining the plan in more detail here.
+You can read a PDF document explaining the plan in more detail here.

 This sounds a whole lot like a plan being floated by Arnold Schwarzenegger in California, as Krugman acknowledges.
 I wrote about the California plan here, and quoted Krugman about why the Schwarzenegger plan was bad.
 So why is the Edwards plan good?
 Krugman explains,

-People who don’t get insurance from their employers wouldn’t have to deal individually with insurance companies: they’d purchase insurance through “Health Markets”: government-run bodies negotiating with insurance companies on the public’s behalf.
+People who don’t get insurance from their employers wouldn’t have to deal individually with insurance companies: they’d purchase insurance through “Health Marketsâ€: government-run bodies negotiating with insurance companies on the public’s behalf.
 People would, in effect, be buying insurance from the government, with only the business of paying medical bills — not the function of granting insurance in the first place — outsourced to private insurers.

 Why is this such a good idea?
 As the Edwards press release points out, marketing and underwriting — the process of screening out high-risk clients — are responsible for two-thirds of insurance companies’ overhead.
 With insurers selling to government-run Health Markets, not directly to individuals, most of these expenses should go away, making insurance considerably cheaper.

-Better still, “Health Markets,” the press release says, “will offer a choice between private insurers and a public insurance plan modeled after Medicare.”
-This would offer a crucial degree of competition.
+Better still, “Health Markets,†the press release says, “will offer a choice between private insurers and a public insurance plan modeled after Medicare.†This would offer a crucial degree of competition.
 The public insurance plan would almost certainly be cheaper than anything the private sector offers right now — after all, Medicare has very low overhead.
 Private insurers would either have to match the public plan’s low premiums, or lose the competition.

 Again, this is way better than what we’ve got now.
 But Marie Cocco says,